romenrg/romenrg.github.com/source/_posts/2019-12-31-everything-as-code.markdown

 <img src="/images/dwjw2019_lisbon_talk.jpg" alt="Picture taken during the presentation at DWJW 2019.
 I'm showing the tech stack of the new CloudBees' training platform" />

-During 2019 I've been intensively working in this idea at [CloudBees University](https://standard.cbu.cloudbees.com/), along with my colleagues.
+During 2019 I've been intensively working on this idea at [CloudBees University](https://standard.cbu.cloudbees.com/), along with my colleagues.
 Nowadays, for our training platform and courses everything is done "as code".

 Sounds interesting?
 Keep reading to learn more about it and/or watch the ["Training As Code" talk](https://www.romenrg.com/blog/2019/12/31/everything-as-code/#training-as-code-talk) my colleague Mark Waite and I delivered at DevOps World | Jenkins World in December 2019.